riceracer/notes/machine-learning/glossary.md

 Transforming data, such as text and images, into numerical features that can be used by machine learning.

+### Feature Hashing

+Fast and space efficient way to vectorize features, e.g. instead of making a bag of words lookup map for text input, hash words directly to a vector representation.

+* Avoids the sparsity/dimensionality increase of one-hot encoding
+* Does not have the ability to do an exact inverse mapping of feature value to source feature.

 ### One-hot Coding

 Encoding for categorical, non-ordinal features: given K categories, create a binary feature for each of the categories.